hyphal-domenico/ewallace.github.io/manual/_posts/2021-04-07-meetings-overview.md

 * Organize a lab social when you feel like it.
 * Be inclusive.

-We also have a regular lab coffee 10:30am Fridays.
+We also have a semi-regular lab coffee 10:30am Fridays.
 Zoom link is on the lab calendar.